Select a message style: banner, modal, fullscreen, or Custom HTML.

 Select your message audience:

-- All Users: Sends the message to your entire audience.
+- All Users: Display the message to your entire audience.

 - Test Users: Predefined recipient groups.
 After choosing Test Users, select from the Test Groups dropdown menu that appears.
 See: Preview and Test Groups.